ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect07.md

 ## Test driven development

-* Think about test cases before you even start coding
+* Write test code and actual code side by side- so your implementation is always tested
 * Start with function stubs
 * Write the simplest test case and make your code pass that case
 * Write another test case, expect your code to fail, see it fail, then add code to pass that test case (and the previous one).